isonic1/appium-workshop/Appium Windows Installation Instructions.md

 	* Select CPU/ABI: ARM (armeabi-v7a)
 * Select Skin: Skin with dynamic hardware controls
 * Select Emulation Options: Use Host GPU
+* The setup should look like [this](https://dl.dropboxusercontent.com/u/210767372/emulator%20setup.PNG) for Intel computers.
+* The setup should look like [this](https://dl.dropboxusercontent.com/u/210767372/emulator%20setup%20amd.PNG) for AMD computers.
 * Click OK
 * Highlight EM1 in AVD menu and click Start and then Launch.
 * For Intel PC's.